GLOBAL MARKETS-Shares higher on year-end buying, ECB stimulus hints

 "You've got the normal seasonality of the market supported

-strategist at Federated in New York, said of the gains in U.S.
+market strategist at Federated in New York, on the gains in U.S.

 stocks.